tovarfranco/fire-incidents-case-study/README.md

 # Fire Incidents Library

-This library contains all the common code used by the Rooster Music team.
+This library contains all the common code used by the Fire Incidents team.

 ## How to contribute